alecgunnar/Maverick/README.md

 # Maverick - PHP Framework
-Maverick is a general purpose PHP framework, meant to be as flexible as possible, while providing a firm foundation for development.
+Maverick is a feature-rich, PHP framework.
+It is meant to provide a ton of functionality, with very limited dictation of how you use it.

 [![Build Status](https://travis-ci.org/alecgunnar/Maverick.svg?branch=master)](https://travis-ci.org/alecgunnar/Maverick)
 [![Code Climate](https://codeclimate.com/github/alecgunnar/Maverick/badges/gpa.svg)](https://codeclimate.com/github/alecgunnar/Maverick)